robotology/ycm-cmake-modules/help/index.rst

 Changes are committed directly to the repositories and tested in the field.
 The advantage of this approach is that all developers have access to the source code, can compile and commit changes.
-The disadvantage it that this leads to large, monolithic repositories that are difficult to manage and reuse beyond the need of the project.
+The disadvantage is that this leads to large, monolithic repositories that are difficult to manage and reuse beyond the need of the project.

 To address these needs we developed YCM, i.e. a set of CMake helper that